 A Community from Day One

-As one of the oldest living/learning programs for first-year students in the country, the FYP is designed to strengthen the speaking, writing, and research skills you’ll need to find academic success in college while providing support as you begin exploring your interests beyond the classroom.
+As one of the oldest living/learning programs for first-year students in the country, the First-Year Program (FYP) is designed to strengthen the speaking, writing, and research skills you’ll need to find academic success in college while providing support as you begin exploring your interests beyond the classroom.

 Living and Learning Together